chemistryannarbor/Computer-Vision-Enabled-High-quality-Electrochemical-Experimentation/REAMME.md

 Name
 ====

-Overview
+## Overview
+The tool predicts the quality of experiments from electrode images in rotating disk electrode methods.
+It contributes to the future automation of electrochemical experiments.

 ## Description
+Rotating disk electrode (RDE) technique is the essential tool to study the activity, stability, and other fundamental properties of electrocatalysts.
+High-quality RDE experimentation demands to evenly coat the catalyst layer on the electrode surface, which strongly relies on experience and lacks necessary quality control currently.
+The inadequate evaluation to ensure the quality of RDE experimentation aside from conventional expertise-relied judgment reduces the efficiency, challenges data interpretation, and hinders future automation of RDE experimentation.
+Here we propose a simple, easy-to-execute and non-destructive method through a combined microscopy photographing and artificial intelligence based decision-making process to assess the quality of as-prepared electrode.
+We develop a convolutional neural network-based method that uses the microscopic photos of as-prepared electrodes to directly evaluate the sample quality.
+In the study of electrodes for oxygen reduction reaction, the model achieved an accuracy of over 80% in predicting sample qualities.
+Our method enables the removal of low-quality samples prior to the actual RDE test, thereby ensuring high-quality electrochemical experimentation and offering the path towards high-quality automated electrochemical experimentation.
+This approach is applicable to various electrochemical systems and highlights the great applicability of artificial intelligence in automated experimentation.

+## Demo
 #1.
 To take a micro-scope image of a catalyst coated rotating electrode.(電極を画像の中心に置く。電極の全体が写るようにする)
 #2.
 To do a RDE experiment and calculate the kouteckey-levich slope from the liner sweep voltammogram with various rotating speed.
 #3.
-To save both the micro-scope image in the foleder(Name) and the slope value in csv file(Name) acordingly.
+To save both the micro-scope image in the foleder(Image) and the slope value in csv file(ORR.csv) acordingly.

-## Demo

-## VS.
+#4.
+To run the code.

 ## Requirement